-CoC Members will vote through their Voting Member, or, if the Voting Member is not available, by one Alternate Member.
-The Alternate Member must be named, in writing to the CoC Secretary and Chair with a CC to the CoC's general email address listed on the website, 3 business days in advance of the start of any vote or meeting.
-If both Voting and Alternate Members of an agency are unavailable, then the agency may not vote at that meeting.
+If the Member in good standing is an agency, its votes will be cast by aCoC Members will vote through their Voting RepresentativeMember, or, if the Voting Representative-Member is not available, by one Alternate RepresentativeMember.
+The Alternate MemberRepresentative must be named, in writing to the CoC Secretary and Chair with a CC to the CoC's general email address listed on the website, 24 hours business days in advance of the start of any vote or meeting.
+If both Representatives-Voting and Alternate Members of an agency are unavailable, then the Member agency may not vote at that meeting.